An Efficient Self-supervised Seismic Data Reconstruction Method Based on Self-Consistency Learning: Methodology

-In this work, we used a very simple deep learning model for validation.
-We adopted the structure of a convolutional autoencoder (CAE), as illustrated in Fig ~\ref{model}.
+In this work, we adopted the structure of a convolutional autoencoder (CAE) \cite{zhang2018better}, as illustrated in Fig ~\ref{model}.
 The CAE has a very simple structure.
-First, encoder downsamples the input seismic data while continuously expanding its channels to encode the data.
+First, the encoder downsamples the input seismic data while continuously expanding its channels to encode the data.
 The encoded data is then decoded through a fully connected layer that operates along the channel dimension.
 During the decoding process, transposed convolution is used to compress the channels of the data, followed by continuous upsampling to reconstruct the data.

-In zero-shot self-consistency learning, since it only requires fitting the consistency of a single irregularly sampled seismic dataset at a time, the number of parameters does not need to be very large.
-We conducted a large number of additional experiments, which showed that increasing the size of the network does not lead to performance improvements; instead, it significantly increases the complexity of training.
-In the CAE we used, the encoder consists of four convolutional layers, each with a kernel size of $4\times4$.
-The decoder has a symmetrical structure to the encoder and uses four transposed convolutional layers for upsampling.
-The specific parameters of each structure in the CAE are shown in Table ~\ref{hyper parameters}, and the total learnable parameters of the entire model are only 90,609, which is a decrease of several tens of times compared to some other traditional deep learning networks \cite{36} \cite{37} \cite{38}.
+The specific parameters of each structure in the CAE are shown in Table ~\ref{hyper parameters}, and the total learnable parameters of the entire model are only 188,849, which is a decrease of several orders of magnitude compared to some other traditional deep learning networks \cite{36} \cite{37} \cite{38}.

-With the development of deep learning, many backbone networks have been proposed by researchers, such as Transformer \cite{39} and Kolmogorov-arnold networks \cite{40}.
-Future exploration can focus on pairing self-consistency learning with optimal deep learning networks.